Table of Contents

 Researchers at Banaras Hindu University in India showed Bacopa as effective for anxiety as the benzodiazepine drug lorazepam.
 One of the side effects of lorazepam is memory loss.
 Bacopa Monnieri on the other hand, reduced anxiety while boosting cognition.[xv]

 If you’re thinking of trying Bacopa but need a little more convincing, I recommend reading the extended review here on Nootropics Expert.
-Particularly the section called “Bacopa Monnieri to the rescue”.
+Particularly the section called “Bacopa Monnieri benefits”.
 It digs down into the molecular evidence on how this adaptogen works.

 - Rhodiola Rosea – Rhodiola has an amazing ability to help you overcome fatigue and exhaustion caused by physical and mental stress.
 Rhodiola is known for improving alertness, energy, memory and mood, is anti-anxiety and anti-depressant, reduces fatigue, and boosts cognition and concentration.

 The active components in Rhodiola collectively known as rosavins along with salidroside and tyrosol provide its benefits.
 It reverses damage to neurons caused by chronic stress.
 And it promotes key neurotransmitters like serotonin, norepinephrine and beta-endorphins which help reduce stress.

 Rhodiola also prevents and repairs damage caused by C-reactive protein and free radicals.
 It even helps regenerate neurons during periods of stress.
 In part by boosting the synthesis and re-synthesis of ATP.
 Your main cellular fuel source created in mitochondria.

 Clinical studies and user experience show you get the full benefits of Rhodiola Rosea by supplementing with this adaptogen for 30 – 40 days.